Message from the AVP of Diversity, Educational Equity, Inclusion, and Ombud Services

 Welcome to the homepage of the Office of Diversity, Educational Equity, Inclusion and Ombud Services.
 On this page we will post messages and articles from Arturo E. Ocampo the Associate Vice President for DEE & I on matters of import to the campus community that involve diversity, Educational Equity, and inclusion.
 We will also on occasion post selected guest commentaries and articles from faculty, staff, students and MPP’s.
 If you have an article or commentary you would like published please send it to email@example.com.
 We hope the following is informative and useful.

-Resources for Race Themed Parties:
+Race Themed Parties:

 Issues of Cultural Appropriation and Stereotypes